rodnaph/the-reasoned-schemer/README.md

 # The Reasoned Schemer (in Racket)

-My experimentations and exercies while working through the book.
+My experimentations and exercises while working through the book.
 I'm using Racket 5.2.

 To run all of the files just use the _racket_ binary, for example...